 The stakes couldn't be higher.
 Tesla has been promising customers for years that their existing vehicles would become income-generating robotaxis with a simple software update.
 That vision remains unfulfilled, with the company recently admitting that future FSD upgrades will require new hardware, not just software releases.

 Meanwhile, Tesla faces mounting scrutiny in its home market.
-The National Highway Traffic Safety Administration into FSD-equipped vehicles in October following reports of widespread traffic violations.
+The National Highway Traffic Safety Administration opened an investigation into FSD-equipped vehicles in October following reports of widespread traffic violations.
 Even Tesla's current FSD Supervised system requires constant human oversight, with drivers needing to be ready to brake or steer at any moment.